Four Life-Changing Principles for Emotional Wellness

 How you relate to your own mind and life plays a major role in the emotions you experience most often.
 The more you get ‘lost in your thinking mind’ and you are in conflict with life, the more ‘negative’ emotions you will end up feeling.
 At the same time, many of us have also been conditioned to have an unhealthy relationship with our emotions, which is a core cause of much stress, struggle and suffering.

-Watch this video to learn four principles for enjoying emotional freedom:
+Watch this video to learn four principles for being emotionally well:

 ABOUT SANDY C. NEWBIGGING